 Attendees will also have a chance to learn about the government regulations driving much of this technological change.

 An AAPEX seminar on California’s chemical management rules on Nov.
 6, for instance, will shed light on why carmakers will continue to invest in alternative fuel systems.
-California has some of the more restrictive rules in the country, and its rules impact other states since many states base their rules on California.
+California has some of the more restrictive rules in the country, and its rules impact other states since many states base rules on California.
+California’s “green chemistry initiative” is examining the impact of chemicals and is considering changes that could affect the aftermarket.

-Meanwhile, starting in 2017, the EPA’s Tier-3 will set new vehicle emissions standards and lower the sulfur content of gasoline.
-Hence, technicians will want to see the new emission detection and analysis tools that have been developed in the last year.
+Meanwhile, starting in 2017, the EPA’s Tier-3 will set new vehicle emissions standards and lower the sulfur content of gasoline, considering the vehicle and its fuel as an integrated system.
+Hence, many technicians will want to see the new emission detection and analysis tools that have been developed in the last year.

 No doubt, this session will give technicians plenty to talk about as they visit the diagnostic equipment exhibits on the show floor.

 The “telematics challenge” is back again at this year’s AAPEX show.
-The “telematics challenge” is designed to identify and recognize the best example of technology and software that can be fitted to a vehicle to perform remote diagnostics and other safety and maintenance telematics services.
+The “telematics challenge” competition is designed to identify and recognize the best example of technology and software that can be fitted to a vehicle to perform remote diagnostics and other safety and maintenance telematics services.
+Delphi Product & Service Solutions won the first telematics challenge last year for its OBDII plug-in Connected Car solution.

 Change is ongoing in the aftermarket.
 Shops and technicians need to know how and why vehicle technology is changing if they want to be prepared to handle the repairs tomorrow’s vehicles will need.